 Domain/Area Health/Access to healthcare

 Transmission type Regular

 Reference period Past12 months

 Unit All current household members aged 16 and over or selected

 respondent (where applies)

 Mode of collection Personal interview (proxy as an exception)

 Values 1 Yes, there was at least one occasion when the person really

 needed dental examination or treatment but did not receive it

-2 No, there was no occasion when the person really needed
+No, there was no occasion when the person really needed

 dental examination or treatment but did not receive it

 Flags 1 Filled

 -1 Missing

+-2 Not applicable: the person did not really need any dental

+examination or treatment

 -3 Non-selected respondent

-There were very large differences across EU countries in terms of the proportion of people with free access to dental care.
-In countries where all or nearly all persons are covered, access to healthcare may still be limited by the existence of waiting lists and other forms of rationing.
+There were very large differences between the EU countries in terms of the proportion of people with free access to dental care.
+In countries where all or nearly all persons are covered, access to health care may still be limited by the existence of waiting lists and other forms of rationing.

-The aim of the variable is to capture the person's own assessment of whether he or she needed to consult a dentist, but was not able to do so.
+The aim of the variable is to capture unmet needs for dental care via the person's own assessment of whether he or she needed dental examination or treatment, but didn't get it, experienced a delay in getting it or didn't seek for it.